 Also nearby are Sliding Rock and the Looking Glass Rock hiking trail.

 Moore Creek has a low volume of water, especially during dry spells.
 The waterfall is most spectacular after a good rain.
 Extended dry weather can reduce the falls to a trickle.
 Our favorite part of this waterfall is the ability to walk behind it and hang out under a large rock overhang.
-What an enchanted setting!
+What an enchanting setting!

 The hike is relatively easy with a few steep steps, mostly at the beginning of the trail.
 It's a beautiful walk, crossing Moore Creek several times before you reach the waterfall.
 The trail travels primarily through a lush, hardwood forest the entire way.
 Trees such as tulip poplar, oak, and maple can be found, along with dark, lacy hemlocks.
 An understory of rosebay rhododendron is found in places, and in other spots the steeply sloping forest floor is covered with a dense carpet of various ferns.
 The trail, after passing behind the falls, continues to reach a campsite and eventually another, similar falls about half the height of Moore Cove Falls.
 This part of the trail is a bit eroded and steeper.